tshepang/blog/content/2008-movie-review.md

 misc small things
 =================

-The year's best escape was the villain's in *Kung Fu Panda*, followed by that from the 'safe house' in [Children of Men], which also happens to have the best battle scene.
+The year's best escape was the villain's in *Kung Fu Panda*.
 The best confrontation was that of the characters of Craig Bierko and Russel Crowe in a party scene in *The Cinderella Man*.
 The best end-credits sequence can be seen in *The Mummy*, which uses a concept copied from *300*'s end-credits sequence.